 Sign up in advance for included water activities.

 It can be difficult to get signed up for the water activities.
 You have to sign up in person.
-They take sign ups for the next day starting each morning at 7 AM.
-Which means you need to get up early and head down to the scuba area and sign up for the glass bottom boat and snorkeling the day before you want to go.
+They take sign-ups for the next day starting each morning at 7 AM.
+This means you need to get up early and head down to the scuba area and sign up for the glass bottom boat and snorkeling the day before you want to go.
 I never managed to get us signed up for the glass bottom boat, but I stood nearby to see if we could get a spot if someone was a no show and we managed to get one.

 Walk up water activities

-There are other activities that do not require advance registration, including kayaks, windsurfing, paddleboarding, Hobie cats, and water bikes.
+There are other activities that do not require advance registration, including kayaks, windsurfing, paddle-boarding, Hobie cats, and water bikes.
 You do not need to know how to use the Hobie cat, a worker will take you out and back.

 Good snorkeling nearby